Police: 5 arrested, 3 hurt after east Austin party shooting - NewsBreak

 Police: 5 arrested, 3 hurt after east Austin party shooting

-AUSTIN (KXAN) — Austin Police say at least three people were shot at a party in east Austin near Givens Park early Tuesday morning.
+AUSTIN (KXAN) — Police announced they arrested five suspects after a shooting that injured three people during a party in east Austin early Tuesday morning.

-Furthermore, APD said during a media briefing Tuesday that two of the three victims were taken to the hospital via Austin-Travis County EMS.

-Officers were called to the 1100 block of Ebert Avenue around 1 a.m.
-Ebert is near Springdale Road and East 12th Street.
+The shooting happened at a home at about 1 a.m. in the 1100 block of Ebert Avenue, which is close to Givens Park near Springdale Road and East 12th Street.
+Police said they initially responded to multiple 911 calls about a house party, shots fired, people running and vehicles speeding.

-So far, APD does not know of any other victims related to this incident.

-According to APD, multiple people were in custody, and at least nine guns were seized from the scene.
+During a news conference Tuesday afternoon, a detective said all five suspects face a felony charge of deadly conduct, while one is also charged with evading.
+Other charges are pending, and police said they are not releasing the suspects’ names at this time.

+Police shared Austin-Travis County EMS paramedics transported two shooting victims to the hospital, while a third victim drove on their own to get treated.
+Police said two victims are stable right now, but the third person’s injuries are considered life-threatening.

+Police said they seized nine guns at the scene after they arrived at the house to investigate.

-APD said it’s not clear what exactly led up to the shooting, but police recovered multiple firearms in the area.
+APD said they’re still investigating what exactly led up to the shooting.

+Police are asking that anyone who has information to reach out through CrimeStoppers at 512-472-TIPS or call 311.
+Anyone trying to locate people who were at the party can call Victim Services as 512-974-5038.

 There was also an overturned vehicle after a crash nearby, but police said it’s not clear if that was related to the shooting.